paulodiniz/the_conf_pres/pres.md

+slidenumbers: true
 # 1986

+^ I did not know how to kickstart this talk, so I decided to kickstart from the year I was kickstarted.
+1986.
+What was happening in 1986?

 ---

 ![inline](halley.jpg)

+^ Halley comet will come in the 2061

 ---

 ![inline](mir.jpg)

+^ First modular space station ever, and it was assembled in space.
+^ Funny fact, they found mold on the air-conditioning equipment, which caused bad smell

 ---

 ![inline](top-gun.jpg)

+^ Top Gun was the highest grossing movie of the year.
+Still one of my favourites, still cry when Goose dies

 ---

 ![inline](tiobe.png)

+^ This is the TIOBE index for 1986, C is in the first position, Ada is on second, as LISP is in third.

+^ Yay LISP!
+So how did this happen?
+Why does functional programming was big in 1986, and it's getting more and more attention now?

+^ To try answering that, we have to go back a little bit in the past.

 ---

 # David Hilbert
 ![inline](hilbert.jpg)

+^ This is David Hilbert, a German mathematician from the early 1900s.
+He is one of the truly best that mankind has ever seen.
+What Hilbert wanted in the words of Philip Wadler was to "Put every mathematician out of business".

 ---

 # David Hilbert
 ![inline](hilbert-paper.jpg)

+^ He wanted an algorithm that could take any statement in formal logic as input, and the output would be if that statement is true or false.
+This is known as the "Decision Problem".
+For that to happen, Hilbert depended on one thing: that every provable statement is true, and that every non provable statement is false.
+^ In other words, he needed that math itself was complete and consistent

 ---

 # David Hilbert
 ![inline](hilbert-tomb.jpg)

+^ He used to say "There is no such thing as an unsolvable problem" and the believed that so much that the epitath on his grave reads: We must know, we will know

 ---

 # Kurt Gödel
 ![inline](godel.jpg)

+^ What happened next?
+This man came along.
+This is Kurt Godel, another German mathematician.
+And in the 1930's he published a proof of his incompleteness theorem.

 ---

 # Kurt Gödel
 ![inline](godel-paper.jpg)

+^ The incompleteness theorem states that any system powerful enough to express arithmetic is either incomplete or inconsistent.
+He did that by assigning numbers to operations on a system called Godel numbering.

 ---

 #[fit] "This statement is not provable"

+^ With that, he was able the encode the following statement.
+Is this true or false?
+^ Well, if it's false, than you just proved something that is false, and the universe explodes. (inconsistent) ^ If it's true, you have a statement that is true, but you cannot prove it (incomplete)

 ---